CV-IP/SegDoctor/README.md

    --sync_bn \
    --num_classes 21 \
    --batch_size 8 \

- CUDA_VISIBLE_DEVICES="0" torchrun \
-   --nproc_per_node=1 \
-   --master_port='29507' \
-     train_seg.py \
-   --use_ddp \
-   --sync_bn \
-   --num_classes 21 \
-   --batch_size 8 \
 # --------------------------------------------

 ```

-## How to integrate query teamwork into your model
+## How to integrate into your model

-The query teamwork contains three parts: scale-wise grouping, position constraint, and preference extraction.
+The segdoctor contains two parts: semantic category therapy, and regional boundary therapy.

 For details, you can refer to our code.
-Based on the source code of DAB-DETR / DN-DETR / DINO, every change in our code is clearly marked with "# qt ...".
-The changes involve main.py, [DABDETR.py,] *transformer.py, matcher.py and engine.py.
+Reference *uet_resnet.py spixel.py* select appropriate features for semantic therapy and boundary therapy.

 ## LICENSE
 SegDoctor is released under the Apache 2.0 license.
 Please see the [LICENSE](LICENSE) file for more information.